Skip to Content

 \[S_{n+1} - S_n = \sum^{n+1}_{k=1}{a_k} - \sum^{n}_{k=1}{a_k} = a_{n+1} \geq 0 \text{ for all } n \geq 1 \]

 Now because we know that the sequence of partial sums is monotone increasing, and that it converges as otherwise the series would diverge, we can conclude that the sequence of partial sums must also be bounded by the monotone convergence theorem.
+So in other words, for a series to converge, the sequence of partial sums must be bounded.

 The direct comparison follows from the idea shown above but in a more general way and kind of mixing it with the squeeze theorem.
 The idea is that we can compare two series and show that one converges if the other converges.
 The formal definition of the direct comparison test is as follows.
 If we have two series \(\sum^{\infty}_{n=1}{a_n}\) and \(\sum^{\infty}_{n=1}{b_n}\) and we know that the following holds for all \(k \geq 1\):